Children's Hospital Foundation General Grants application guidelines 2012

-The Children's Health Foundation funds grants for innovative projects that improve health outcomes for children.
+The Children's Hospital Foundation funds grants for innovative projects that improve health outcomes for children.
 Projects that support the philosophy of Family Centred Care; or provide community education in prevention of illness and disease are encouraged.

 Family is the constant in a child’s life and it is important to ensure we provide support to the child and the family ensuring the experience is the best it can be in every case.